abinit/abinit/doc/tutorial/eph4zpr.md

     are more symmetries that leave the $\kk$-point unchanged within a reciprocal lattice vector.

-    This symmetrization procedure is activated by default and can be deactivated by setting [[symsigma]] to zero for testing purposes.
+    This symmetrization procedure is activated by default and can be deactivated by setting [[symsigma]] to 0 for testing purposes.
     Note that when [[symsigma]] is set to 1, the code performs a final average of the QP results within each degenerate subspace.
     As a consequence, accidental degeneracies won't be removed when [[symsigma]] = 1.